UNICEF job functions: Programmes

 For these positions, we normally require an advanced university degree in public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical sciences, health education, epidemiology or other health-related science fields.
 Read more about our work in health

-Our HIV/AIDS specialists support governments and communities with closing the remaining gaps in the HIV response so that all children and adolescents have access to comprehensive HIV services.
+Our HIV/AIDS specialists support governments and communities with the HIV response so that all children and adolescents have access to comprehensive HIV services.
 They help develop policies and generate evidence to overcome HIV service inequities among pregnant women, mothers, children and adolescents, while reducing gender, age and socio-economic vulnerabilities associated with HIV.
-They pay particular attention to generating better epidemiological and programme data and strengthening data systems.
+They pay particular attention to generating better epidemiological data and strengthening data systems.
 Integration of HIV prevention and treatment into maternal, newborn, child and adolescent health services is also a priority.

 For these positions, we normally require an advanced university degree in public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical sciences, health education, epidemiology or other health-related science fields.
 Read more about our work in HIV/AIDS